• Share this on:

 Last updated:

-The COVID-19 pandemic has caused the European market for table and kitchen linen to decline.
-At the same time, it has led consumers to spend more time cooking and socialising at home, and many plan to continue doing so in the future.
-This offers you opportunities, as nearly two thirds of European table and kitchen linen imports are sourced directly from developing countries.
-An increased interest in slow cooking and sustainability are key trends that shape the market for table and kitchen linen.
-Co-creation, smaller quantities and shorter lead times are in demand among buyers.
+The European market for table and kitchen linen is growing, with over two-thirds of imports coming directly from developing countries.
+Since the COVID-19 pandemic has led consumers to spend more time cooking and socialising at home, many plan to continue doing so in the future.
+This offers you opportunities.
+An increased interest in slow cooking, wellness and sustainability are key trends that shape the market for table and kitchen linen.
+Co-creation (the ability to customise) and range development are in demand among buyers.

 1. Product description

 Kitchen linen includes items like tea and terry towels, potholders and oven mitts.
 Table linen includes tablecloths, table runners, tablemats, placemats and napkins.
 These items can be sold individually or in matching sets.
 Combinations of kitchen and table linen in sets are also available.
-Some suppliers offer even broader home textile ranges in matching designs for the kitchen and dining room, which include not only kitchen and table linen, but also products like ready-made curtains and/or cushion covers.
+Some suppliers even offer broader home textile ranges in matching designs for the kitchen and dining room, which also include products like ready-made curtains and/or cushion covers.

 This study uses the following codes to indicate trade in table and kitchen linen: